5 Relationship Red Flags – Bruce Becomes Dr. Phil [Opinion]

 Little Annoyances: Those little things you do that used to drive her crazy don’t even score a blip on the radar screen anymore.
 That is when she has checked out and you are left in line holding a buggy full of see you later.
 We all are annoying.
 We annoy the people we love most of all.
 When they stop noticing that we are annoying then they have turned their attention to something or someone else.
 If this goes on too long you could catch on fire and she won’t even think to bring a bucket of water.

-Friends: If you don’t like HER friends then you eventually won’t like here.
-If you haven’t met HIS friends after you have been together for a few months then you aren’t his girlfriend.
+Friends: If you don’t like her friends then you eventually won’t like her.
+If you haven’t met his friends after you have been together for a few months then you aren’t his girlfriend.
 Friends are the people we choose to be around.
 Unlike family that we are forced to hang out with, friends allow us the freedom to be who we really are.
 If your significant other doesn’t want you seeing them as they really are or if you’ve seen them as they really are and you don’t like them then that is in fact a red flag waving.

 Scoreboard: Scoreboards are great for contest.
 Relationships are not contest.

 If you or the one you adore has a thing for keeping score then your love will be no more.

 Do you know who said that?
 It was me I am still writing this article the author hasn’t changed just because I used italics.
 It is true.
 If you are in a relationship with someone who can tell you all the things they did for you and when they did them then you are destined to be playing a game the entire life of the relationship.
 One thing I know about games and contest, they all end.
 So will a relationship where there is a scoreboard.
 You should be a team and remember there is no “I” in team but there is “over” in “lover”.